 - To improve our understanding of bat/turbine interactions, the Bats and Wind Energy Cooperative (BWEC) was formed in 2003.
 BWEC is dedicated to improving fatality search methods and advancing our understanding of bat fatalities.
 BWEC is also actively investigating ways to mitigate impacts, such as acoustic deterrents and potential mitigation through changes in operations.

 - According to new data published by Environment Canada, wind turbines are not a significant cause of avian mortality relative to other sources.
 A series of 10 scientific papers in the Canadian journal Avian Conservation and Ecology/Écologie et conservation des oiseaux found that cat predation and collisions with windows, vehicles, and transmission lines caused more than 95 per cent of all avian mortality.
 Habitat loss due to the development and operation of wind projects is also not significant source of avian mortality.
-Based on the available data, avian population level impacts have not been observed.

 - Wallace P. Erickson, et. al.: A Comprehensive Analysis of Small-Passerine Fatalities from Collision with Turbines at Wind Energy Facilities